-Please Note: FLEX BLOCK is mandatory for all Grade Nines.
-During FLEX BLOCK time, Grade Nines will have a series of information sessions, assemblies and review/ key concept building in order to help them adjust to the rigor of high school.
+Please Note: FLEX BLOCK is mandatory for all students who are nominated.
+During FLEX BLOCK time, Grade Nines will have a series of information sessions, assemblies and review key concept building in order to help them adjust to the rigor of high school.
+During FLEX students can nominate themselves, be nominated by a teacher or be nominated by their parent.